 Unique Account Identifier: For some identity providers, this must have a specific value.
 For example, for Salesforce.com accounts, it should contain the Organization ID.
 For Azure Active Directory accounts, it should contain the Tenant Unique Name.
 If you set it, you can use its value in the idptoken parameter in Service Target URLs (described later in this document).
 If it is not required by your identity provider, you may leave it blank.

 Operational Status: When you first provision a new account, set this to Provisioning.
 This setting causes SAML authentication attempts to put entries in the Access Log.
 When the provisioning is stable, change this to Production.

-Entity ID: This is the federation entity ID for the Glance service provider.
+Entity ID: This is the federation entity ID (also sometimes known as the relying party trust identifier) for the Glance service provider.
 In most cases it should be set to glance.net/sp/1.
 Some cloud identity providers will provide the correct value.
 For example, for Azure Active Directory, it usually is set to the Azure Tenant GUID.